khutchuasopi-ops/Qa-Manual-Testing-Portfolio/05-AI-Writing-Workspace-QA/Test-Scenarios.md

 ## Overview

-This document contains the main manual QA test scenarios executed during testing of the AI Writing Workspace.
+This document contains the manual QA test scenarios executed during testing of the AI Writing Workspace.

 The scenarios cover core user workflows, application state, data persistence, AI functionality, navigation, and UI/UX behavior.

+Testing was performed in the **Staging / Preview environment**.

 ---